 The Terrier Derby was inspired by my Jack Russell Smudge who, having had a couple of goes at country fairs, became completely obsessed with racing.
-He was the “model” for the Terrier Derby image.
+He was the “model” for the Terrier Derby dog and jockey image.
 First held in front of the Epsom grandstand, it started as a side event of the Epsom Trainers Day in 2003, with about 16 terriers and won by (you guessed it) Smudge, who also won the following year.

 Media Coverage & Awareness